 - Rapid population growth and coastal development for homes, recreation, industry, aquaculture and agriculture are the major threat to the species, and their preservation depends on ongoing human attention and intervention.

 As autumn descends on the Korean Peninsula, Black-faced Spoonbills depart from nesting sites sheltered within one of the world’s most heavily armed borders.
-The Demilitarized Zone separating North and South Korea is off-limits to human incursion — and has been since the end of the Korean War in 1953.
+The Demilitarized Zone separating DPR Korea and RO Korea is off-limits to human incursion — and has been since the end of the Korean War in 1953.
 In turn, that 4 kilometer (2.5 mile) wide no man’s land has become a safe haven for the Endangered bird.

 Korea’s lingering Cold War stalemate at the DMZ has prevented coastal development from encroaching on crucial Black-faced Spoonbill nesting sites.
-Spoonbill population data from North Korea is limited — not surprising considering the two belligerent armies facing off across the DMZ, or considering North Korea’s closed society.
+Spoonbill population data from DPR Korea is limited — not surprising considering the two belligerent armies facing off across the DMZ, or considering DPR Korea’s closed society.
 But experts say that the DMZ remains the bird’s biggest breeding ground.

 A bird beloved in the midst of geopolitical conflict